The Lincoln Connection

-- In the Lincoln Room of the Fort Knox Leader’s Club, visitors can see the original mantelpiece from the home of Bathsheba Lincoln.
-The Leader’s Club is open to the general public.
+- In the Lincoln Room of the Fort Knox Saber & Quill, visitors can see the original mantelpiece from the home of Bathsheba Lincoln.
+The Saber & Quill (formerly known as the Leaders Club) is open to the general public.
 The gravesites of Bathsheba Lincoln and Nancy Brumfield are located at Fort Knox, as well, but are not open to visitors.

 - Related sites in Elizabethtown are the Helm Place and Helm Cemetery.
 Located at Freeman Lake Park is the Sarah Bush Johnston Lincoln Memorial Cabin.
 It is a replica of the cabin in which she and her three children lived when Thomas returned to propose.

 - Elizabethtown features historic markers of Sarah Bush Johnston and Thomas Lincoln’s marriage site as well as the Lincoln-Haycraft Memorial Bridge.